 How to nail your wedding speeches

-There aren’t many more things in life that strike fear into our hearts with such regularity than speaking in public.
-It’s just not everyone’s idea of a good time, and the fear is often heightened by the fact we need to talk about our feelings (ugh) in front of a room full of people.
+There aren’t many things in life that strike fear into our hearts with such regularity than speaking in public, and the fear is often heightened by the fact we need to talk about our feelings (ugh) in front of a room full of people.

 Wedding speeches are a nerve-wracking part of the day for so many people, and it’s for those reasons that I totally understand why some folk dread that part of their wedding day.
-For some, it’s that one final hurdle of their wedding day they just need to get out of the way before they let their hair down and relax properly.
-And relax they do, usually with several pints of beer.
+For some, it’s that one final hurdle of their wedding day they just need to get out of the way before they let their hair down and relax (party!) properly.

-As you’d expect, I’ve witnessed many, many speeches at weddings over the years, ranging from pretty underwhelming to downright hilarious; several emotional rollercoasters and some that felt never-ending.
-With that in mind, I want to impart some of my experience on what works well, so you can be as knowledgeable as possible on the topic, before the inevitable *tap tap* on the mic gets even closer.
+I’ve witnessed many, many speeches at weddings over the years, ranging from pretty underwhelming to downright hilarious; several emotional rollercoasters and some that felt like a never-ending LinkedIn bio.
+With that in mind, I want to impart some of my experience on what works well, so you can be as knowledgeable as possible on the topic, before the inevitable ding ding and *tap tap* on the mic gets even closer.

-Without further ado, here’s 10 Top Tips for absolutely bloody nailing your wedding speeches – whether you’re delivering a speech or otherwise.
-And just for fun, I have included a *wedding speech bingo* at the end, with some of the usual things I witness during the speeches – 10 bonus points if you get one in a marquee this summer.
+Without further ado, here’s 10 Top Tips for absolutely bloody nailing your wedding speeches!
+And just for fun, I have included a *wedding speech bingo* at the end, with some of the usual things I witness during the speeches – 10 bonus points if you hear one of these this summer.

-Nowadays it’s perfectly acceptable to deliver the speeches at your wedding before the meal commences.
+Nowadays it’s perfectly acceptable (and quite common) to deliver the speeches at your wedding before the meal.
 If you’re one of my couples, you’ll be familiar with my advice that sometimes this is a good thing, particularly if your speakers are feeling really nervous about doing them.
-Too many times I’ve seen grooms not eat a scrap of their dinner because they’re worrying about their speech after the meal.
+Too many times I’ve seen speakers not eat a scrap of their dinner because they’re worrying about their speech after the meal.
 Take the pressure off and do the speeches before din din, so everyone can relax and enjoy their meal, safe in the knowledge no more public speaking is required.

 2. Sit/stand together during the speeches

 The photos of you and your new husband/wife will be immeasurably improved if you’re in close proximity to one another during every speech.
 It makes it easier for me to capture you both reacting to something at the same time – and those reactions are not always the same, so it makes for a fun image.
-There have been times where a groom has been at one end of the room and the bride the other; needless to say they don’t make for top photos.
+There have been times where one has been at one end of the room and their partner at the other; needless to say they don’t make for top photos.
 It may sound obvious now, but try to be near one another during the speeches with a pleasant backdrop, so your photographer can get some interesting angles and some nice emotions.

 3. If you have a videographer….